GluuFederation/docs-clustermgr-prod/alpha/source/configuration/configuring-GluuCE-Cluster.md

     !!!Warning:

-            Ensure the Common Name here is your full hostname and NOT localhost.
+            Make sure the "Common Name" in CSR generated next is full **hostname** of the first server, and NOT "localhost"!

     `# cd /etc/certs`